 - Employing qualified and professional educators who adhere to the Early Childhood Australia Code of Ethics supports the best interests of children and families.

-- A collaborative approach to continuous improvement and professional development creates a supportive, happy and productive work environment.
+- A collaborative approach to continuous improvement and professional development creates a happy and supportive environment.